Consumer Goods STEM OPT Jobs in Wisconsin

 Are there state-specific considerations for F-1 STEM OPT sponsorship in Wisconsin's consumer goods sector?

 Wisconsin does not impose additional state-level work authorization requirements beyond federal USCIS rules, but consumer goods employers in the state frequently operate under federal contractor status, particularly those supplying government food programs, which triggers E-Verify enrollment obligations.
 E-Verify participation is required for STEM OPT employers regardless, so this alignment matters less for STEM OPT specifically.
-Wisconsin's strong food and agriculture manufacturing base means many STEM-qualifying roles fall under food science and industrial engineering SOC codes, which are firmly on the STEM designation list.
+Wisconsin's strong food and agriculture manufacturing base means many STEM-qualifying roles fall under food science and industrial engineering STEM degree classifications, which are firmly on the STEM designation list.